Sending Books to Needy Libraries: Book Donation Programs

 - Contact Better World Books: Donation requests are reviewed and determined on a case-by-case basis.
 Send a note to firstname.lastname@example.org which includes the following: full contact information (full name, organization and department name, address, phone, email, etc.), type/titles needed, quantity desired, and project this is related to.
 Someone will contact you when they've had a chance to review your request.

 - Contact the Association of American Publishers about being added to its Book Donation Initiative page, a list of groups needing book donations.

-- Contact the University of Buffalo about being added to its list of groups needing book donations
+- Complete the University of Buffalo Libraries International Donations Form to be added to their list of groups needing book donations

 For more information on this or other fact sheets, contact the ALA Library Reference Desk by telephone: 800-545-2433, extension 2153; fax: 312-280-3255; e-mail: email@example.com; or regular mail: ALA Library, American Library Association, 50 East Huron Street, Chicago, IL 60611-2795.